• Skip to primary navigation

 white Christmas village

 The above is a dark corner in my family room.
 It is on top of a beautiful built-in.
-But because of its position and all the dark wood, it's a dark area.
+But it's a dark area because of its position and all the dark wood.

 Find your ideal location to set them up.
-I've put them on a mantel, in deep window frames, on top of dressers and even a coffee table pushed against a wall.
+I've put them on a mantel, in deep window frames, on top of dressers, and even on tables pushed against a wall.
 If you have a family room in the basement, these are a perfect holiday season display with gentle glowing lights.
 I've even chosen a room and displayed groupings on various tables in that room.
-The parts of the village was on various tables in the family room.

 Place your homes at different heights.
 Use small boxes or stack some books.